GuoliangLi-HZAU/ChIA-PET_Tool_V3/README.md

     --linker: linker file.
     --minimum_linker_alignment_score: Specifies the allowed minimum alignment score.
     --GENOME_INDEX: specifies the path of BWA index file.
+    --GENOME_LENGTH: specifies the number of base pairs in the whole genome.
     --CHROM_SIZE_INFO: specifies the file that contains the length of each chromosome.
     --CYTOBAND_DATA: specifies the ideogram data used to plot intra-chromosomal peaks and interactions.
     --SPECIES: specifies the genome used to plot inter-chromosomal interactions, 1 for human, 2 for mouse and 3 for